across the Canadian Arctic in real time.

-This short one-week leg will be dedicated to completing sampling operations in Hudson Bay as part of theled by the University of Manitoba and conducting operations at selected stations in Hudson Strait and Ungava Bay as part of ’s BriGHT transdisciplinary project.
-Leg 2a will also welcome participants of the 2017 , an outreach program of ArcticNet.
-Leg 2a is expected to end in Iqaluit on 13 July with a rotation of science personnel.
+This short one-week leg will be dedicated to completing sampling operations in Hudson Bay as part of theled by the University of Manitoba and conducting operations at selected stations in Hudson Strait and Ungava Bay as part of transdisciplinary project.
+This leg is expected to end in Iqaluit on 13 July with a rotation of science personnel.

 During Leg 2b, the ship will deploy samplers and sensors along a transect near Qikirtarjuaq as part of, aiming at providing participants with a hands-on and integrative experience in a wide range of disciplines, under the supervision of renowned researchers.
 Operations will also be conducted in support of .
 The leg is expected to end in Iqaluit on 24 July with a rotation of science personnel.